ga4gh/vrs/docs/source/terms_and_model.rst

 **Implementation Guidance**

-* Expression variation is represented in relation to an expected reference quantity, but the reference context is not captured by the Expression object.
-Implementations SHOULD provide relevant context in messages using this type of variation.
+* Expression objects do not capture the reference system context implied by relative expression quantities.
+  Implementations SHOULD therefore provide relevant context in messages using relative forms of expression variation.

 .. _OtherVariation: